ranchodeluxe/frontendstreams/README.md

 </html>
 ```

 The last thing we need to talk about is how to run Browserify.
 Notice the first script tag in the above code.
 We are importing one file called `main_ex_1.js`.
-Because of the similar name you might think this is the file located in `/src/` but it's not.
-This is the Browserified or built version of that file that is output in `/example/js/`.
+Because of the similar name you might think this is the file located in `/src/`, but it's not.
+This is the Browserified ( or compiled ) file that is output to `/example/js/`.

 We Browserify things using the `browserify` executable.
 For our examples this is handled in the [build script](https://github.com/thebigspoon/frontendstreams/blob/master/build.sh#L13) but can be called from the command line: